-I am an Italian software developer living in Tuscany.
+I am an Italian computer scientist living in Tuscany.

-I'm interested in the fields of Security and Machine Learning,
+I'm interested in the fields of AI and Machine Learning,

-but I also love music, good designs, science and learning in general.
+but I also love music, good designs, and learning in general.

 I enjoy problem solving, and I'm always looking for something new to discover and learn from.